songsinh88/VineKit/README.md

 ## Usage

+1. Import VineKit.h.
-In AppDelegate.m import VineKit.h.
-Use the loginWithUsername... method in order to retrieve userid and password as well as session key to call on endpoints requiring authentication.
+1. Use the loginWithUsername... method in order to retrieve userid and session key to call on endpoints requiring authentication.

 For example:

 ```objc
 #import "VineKit.h"